lucascavalare/lucascavalare.github.io/_posts/2020-05-24-Wharfee-ImportError.md

 ---

 I've updated to `macOS Catalina - 10.15.4` pretty while ago, and since then, I'm facing some problems with some software dependencies already installed on the system.
-Today I got one and I'll share it because It can be the problem of someone else as well.
+Today, I got one and I'll share It because It can be the problem of someone else as well.

 As explained in an earlier post, using __Wharfee__ will makes your life easier when managing `Docker`. __Wharfee__ is an interactive CLI tool to play with `Docker` and It fills up the `docker commands` as tab complete dough.